perogers/RabbitConnections/README.md

 # RabbitConnections
 A Client / Server example using RabbitMQ</br>
-This is based in part on the RabbitMQ publish/subscribe example for Java</br>
+This is based in part on the RabbitMQ publish/subscribe example for Java
-Slightly fault tolerant